Orienfish/RPi_Useful_Script/README.md

 Note:

 * All the code in this repo are tested on RPi 3B.
 It may work on traditional Linux, or will work after some modifications.
-* There are a lot of system monitor software such as conky, psensor, etc. These may be the perfect tools in certain applications, but this repo focuses on the **simplest script-based methods where the data can be obtained remotely**.
+* There are a lot of system monitor software such as conky, psensor, etc. These may be the perfect tools in certain applications, but this repo focuses on the **simple script-based methods where the data can be printed out to terminal and obtained remotely**.

 ### CPU Frequency